Bruce Treadmill Test

 10 27 12.07 28%

-Enter a value, select the parameter (degrees or percent) and then select the "Calculate" button.
+Enter a value, select the parameter (degrees or per cent), and select the "Calculate" button.

 "T" is the total time of the test expressed in minutes and fractions of a minute.

-For an estimate of your VO2 max enter the duration of the run and then select the 'Calculate' button.
+To estimate your VO2 max, enter the run's duration and select the 'Calculate' button.

 Time minutes seconds